 Sizes

-The key difference between pipe and tube is size expression, there is often confusion, let me try and explain as best I can what exactly is difference between them.
+The key difference between pipe and tube is size expression, there is often confusion, let me try and explain as best I can what exactly is different between them.

 Difference in outside diameter (OD)